 Figure 4.
 Settings of Supply and Demand Multitimeframe indicator

-All the inputs of Supply and Demand Multi Timeframe indicator could be divided into several groups:
+All the inputs of Supply and Demand Multi Timeframe indicator (both MetaTrader 4 and MetaTrader 5 versions) could be divided into several groups:

 - Zone types.
 There are 5 zone types that may be used to display zones including zones with only wicks or zone with price action patterns like engulfing candles.

 - Showing of untested zones.
 As mentioned earlier we should seek strong zones that have never been visited before to get a strong setup

 - Multitimeframe.
 It is possible to select up to 3 timeframes for supply and demand zones displaying to get an overall picture of the instrument.

 - Alerts.
 You can set up various alert types like when price visits a zones when a new zone is formed when a zone is broken by price, and some more.

 - PUSH notifications.
 There is no need to sit in front of the monitor and wait for setups to appear.
 When a signal occurs the indicator will send a PUSH notification to your iOS or Android MetaTrader 4 mobile application.

 - Color settings.
 Each zone color could be adjusted upon to the desired color scheme and without any limitations.

 It is fairly difficult to monitor several timeframes on several instruments that is why an Indicator is used to automatically draw zones on the desired timeframes and send alerts when the price visits a couple of zones at once.

 Buy Setup – Entries, Exits, and Stop-Loss